 We are delighted that your child has chosen to attend Hall Cross Sixth Form.
-Given the breadth of our curriculum offer, we pride ourselves on building a programme of study for each student which will enable them to enjoy their academic endeavours, and progress onto whichever career pathway they choose beyond the Sixth Form.
+We pride ourselves on building a programme of study for each student which will enable them to enjoy their academic endeavours and progress onto whichever career pathway they choose beyond the Sixth Form.

 - Target grades.